SAFedorov/MathematicaUtilities/README.md

 ## Acknowledgements

-The family of functions MapX.. is adopted with revision from the V. Sudhir's He3Analysis package.
+The family of functions MapX.. is adopted from the [Vivishek Sudhir](https://github.com/vivisheksudhir)'s He3Analysis package.
-Also a few functions are based on or completely borrowed from the discussions at mathematica.stackexchange.com and stackoverflow.com, with appropriate references in such case.
+Also a few functions are based on discussions at mathematica.stackexchange.com and stackoverflow.com, with appropriate references in those cases.